pijulius/xposeddex/README.md

 2. Hide Dex Logo,
 Removes the Dex logo from the taskbar to have more space (that menu wasn't anyway that useful). (change requires restart)

+3. Hide NoSIM Icon,
+Removes the NoSIM icon from statusbar. (change requires restart)

+4. Hide App Overflow Buttons,
+Removes left and right arrows when to many apps are open. (change requires restart)

-3. Fix Keyboard,
+5. Fix Keyboard,
 Enables floating mode for non qwerty keyboard layouts too and fixes dark mode having a white border around the keyboard. (change requires restart)

-4. Fix Samsung Browser,
+6. Fix Samsung Browser,
 Enables secret mode (as it's disabled if Magisk installed) and disable always visible scroll bar (looks ugly under dark mode).  (change requires restart)

-5. Fix Weather,
+7. Fix Weather,
 Keep displaying weather icon in the statusbar. (change requires restart)

 IMPORTANT: Requires Magisk and edXposed installed on your tablet.